Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Connection to the looping constant

 \section{Connection to the looping constant}

-The final part is dedicated to showing a connection between the average weight (or height) of the recurrent sandpiles and the expected number of neighbours of the starting vertex in a loop erased random walk.
+The final part is devoted to showing a connection between the average weight (or height) of the recurrent sandpiles and the expected number of neighbours of the starting vertex in a loop erased random walk.
+We want to emphasize that this connection was already known.
+Our contribution here is the calculation of the looping constant on the Sierpinski gasket graph explicitly, using \cite{loop-conn, looping-constant-of-zd} together with our results from the previous sections.
+Our result concerning the looping constant differs from \cite{loop-conn, looping-constant-of-zd} in the sense that we show a correspondence between the bulk average height and the average looping constant, where the average is taken over all vertices.
+This is because the Sierpinski gasket is not translation invariant, and thus the looping constant is different at different vertices.

 \textbf{Loop erased random walk.} Let $G$ be any connected graph and consider a finite path $\gamma = (x_1,\ldots,x_n)$ of length $ n\in \N$ in $G$.
 Define inductively: $i_1=1$, and for $j>1$

 The induction stops when for some $J\in \N$ we have $x_{i_J}=x_n$.
 We define the loop erasure of $\gamma$ as